BrickPiLib: A Library For The BrickPi Kit

-Actor and sensor methods are used to control motors and read values from the sensors:
+Motor and sensor methods are used to control motors or read values from the sensors:

-Since motor.forward() changes the state of the robot, the library is also based on the state machine (automata) concept that is well-established in software design.
+Since motor.forward() changes the state of the robot (from stopped to moving) the library is based on the state machine (automata) paradigm that is well-established in software design.

 RaspiBrick for BrickPi: A Firmware Shell

-For acoustical feed back an active buzzer can be attached to GPIO pin #22 (optional).
+(Any brand of SSD1306-based OLED with 128x64 pixel resolution may be used.)
+For acoustical feedback an active buzzer (two wire model) is attached to GPIO pin #22 and GND.
 A thread driven Beeper class is part of the the library.

 The firmware is included in our RaspiBrick [BrickPi] SD-card for the Raspberry Pi that can be downloaded from here.
-You can also install the firmware manually as explained at this site.
-There are two versions, one for the BrickPi+ and one for the BrickPi3.
+Just unzip the ZIP archive and copy the image to an empty SD-card of minimum 8 GB with any USB Image Tool as explained here.

 Robotics Programming: A First Example

 Let's assume you want to move the robot by rotating both motors until you press the push-button.
 The Python script becomes extremely simple, because the two motors are modelled as an object called a Gear.
 First you import the library module ev3brickpi.
-Then you create the objects robot and and gear and add all parts to the robot.
-After you set the robot in forward movement and wait in a loop, until the push-button is hit.
+Then you create the objects robot and gear.
+After you set the gear in forward movement and wait in a loop, until the push-button is hit.
 Finally when you call exit(), the connection between the Raspberry Pi and the BrickPi module is closed and the motors stops automatically.

 from ev3brickpi import *